Statement of Intent

 KS3 Modular Overview

-Click here to view the detailed overview of the Food and Nutrition curriculum content taught throughout KS3.
+Click here to view the detailed overview of the music curriculum content taught throughout KS3.
 Each modular overview provides information on the knowledge and skills taught at each stage within the intended curriculum.

 - Miss J. Taylor: Head of Expressive Arts

 - Ms N. Chase: Lead Teacher of Art

 - Miss A. Boag-Munroe: Lead Teacher of Music

 - Mrs R. Greenhalgh: Teacher of Art and Technology

 - Mr S Proctor: Teacher of Music